cohure/CHR2025-website/content/code-of-conduct.md

 If the offence is serious, the police should be contacted immediately (but emergency services are liaising with them too).

 ## **Conference Anti-discrimination Committee**
-The Anti-discrimination Committee is composed by the CHR Diversity and Inclusion Officer (Barbara McGillivray) and a member of the local organisation committee (Line Cécile Duval).
+The Anti-discrimination Committee is composed by the CHR Diversity and Inclusion Officer (Barbara McGillivray) and a member of the local organisation committee (Cécile Duval).
 Following its principles, the Committee will be in charge of the investigation, fact-finding, fact-checking, resolution (upheld or dismissed report), and action (support, arbitration, and sanction).
 If an individual from the Committee is involved in the complaint, that individual will be excluded from the procedure.